Zama City

 Zama City is a hamlet in northwestern Alberta, Canada within Mackenzie County.

 It is located north of Zama Lake along Zama Road, which branches off the Mackenzie Highway (Highway 35) approximately 80 km north of High Level.

-The hamlet is located in Census Division No. 17 and in the federal riding of Grande Prairie—Mackenzie.
+The hamlet is located in Census Division No. 17 and in the federal riding of Grande Prairie-Mackenzie.

+History

+The name of the hamlet (which despite the name, is not a city) derives from a Dene Tha’ Chief, whose name was "Zamba".

+The oil fields of the Zama region were discovered between 1965 and 1969.
+A community was established, according to "Notes of the North" (1977), in 1968.
+However, other sources from the Canadian government were founded in 1966 alongside its Post Office and Mackenzie County Sub-Office.

+In mid-July 2012, a massive forest fire near Zama City threatened the community's very existence, reaching within 10 km of the hamlet.